kibimon/activitymon/monstrpub-stats/README.md

 ###  1.1 Relationship to Other Specifications

 This document is an **OPTIONAL** part of the [MonStrPub][] set of specifications.
-Conform to this specification is **RECOMMENDED** for MonStrPub implementations which intend to set or handle the `rp:stat` properties on `mon:Mon`, or interact with `rp:Stat` or `rp:Attribute` objects.
+Conformance to this specification is **RECOMMENDED** for MonStrPub implementations which intend to set or handle the `rp:stat` properties on `mon:Mon`, or interact with `rp:Stat` or `rp:Attribute` objects.

 This document uses the vocabulary defined in the [Mon Vocabulary][] specification.
 This vocabulary itself depends on that defined in the [Roleplaying Vocabulary][] specification.